TechGrounds-Cloud8/cloud8-benbui797/07_Cloud_3/AWS-19_IAM.md

 - **SCP** Service Control Policy
 - **IAM Resources** The user, group, role, policy, and identity provider objects that are stored in IAM.
 As with other AWS services, you can add, edit, and remove resources from IAM.
 - **IAM Identities** The IAM resource objects that are used to identify and group.
 You can attach a policy to an IAM identity.
 These include users, groups, and roles.
+- **IAM Principals** A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS.
+Principals include federated users and assumed roles.
 - **IAM Entities** The IAM resource objects that AWS uses for authentication.
 These include IAM users and roles.
-- **Principals** A person or application that uses the AWS account root user, an IAM user, or an IAM role to sign in and make requests to AWS.
-Principals include federated users and assumed roles.
 - **Attribute-based access control (ABAC)** is an authorization strategy that defines permissions based on attributes (tags).
 For example, for a new project, you just create a tag with the right permissions and assign it to the team, no mather what role they currently have.
 If the project requires a new resource, you just add it to that tag, instead of having to ammend all team members their permissions.
 - **Role-based access control (RBAC)** an authorisation strategy based on roles.